Shape the future of software operations and make your voice heard by taking the 2023 State of DevOps survey.

 }

-The Logging agent google-fluentd is a Cloud Logging-specific packaging of the Fluentd log data collector.
+The legacy Logging agent, google-fluentd, is a Cloud Logging-specific packaging of the Fluentd log data collector.
 The Logging agent comes with the default Fluentd configuration and uses Fluentd input plugins to pull event logs from external sources such as files on disk, or to parse incoming log records.

 Fluentd has a list of supported parsers that extract logs and convert them into structured (JSON) payloads.

-By configuring a log source with format [PARSER_NAME], you can leverage the built-in parsers provided by Fluentd.
+By configuring a log source with format [PARSER_NAME], you can build on the built-in parsers provided by Fluentd.
+For information about configuring the legacy Logging agent, see Configure the Logging agent.

 The following code samples show the Fluentd configuration, the input log record, and the output structured payload, which is part of a Cloud Logging log entry: